 Sounds obvious but it’s actually quite difficult to put into practice.
 In these uncertain times it’s tempting to say YES, we can do that, without giving proper consideration to your resource and experience.
 Having the balls to walk away from a job is far better than not doing a great job.
 People will respect your honesty and come back to you when there’s something you CAN do.

 2. Pointlessly pitch.

-You know what this looks like.
-11 other agencies, including their existing long-term agency of choice, you’ve not met them and have only been allowed a quick phone call to answer some superficial questions.
-You can take a good stab at what the outcome will be, but you still persevere and waste time and money on the off-chance that you might, if you’re lucky, come a ‘close second’.
+You know what this looks like: 11 other agencies, including their existing long-term agency of choice, you’ve not met them and have only been allowed a quick phone call to answer some superficial questions.
+You can take a good guess at what the outcome will be, but you still persevere and waste time and money on the off-chance that you might, if you’re lucky, come a ‘close second’.
 Don’t pitch unless you’ve met the company and all the key players and know what they’re really looking for.
 Much better to get under the radar, start the relationship with an initial project, do it well and then you’ll get invited to pitch, with a much better chance of winning.

 3. Slag off your competition.

 It’s not acceptable and it can make you appear a bit shifty and frankly, slightly desperate.
 However, it is acceptable to ask how their current agencies are doing in order to identify some opportunities/gaps – that is the purpose of a new business meeting after all.
 But always maintain your integrity; building trust and confidence in you as an individual as well as in your agency is a crucial factor in their decision making process.

 4. Bore them to death with a PowerPoint presentation.